-Hong Kong protesters throng streets peacefully in heavy rain
+Hong Kong protesters throng streets peacefully in pouring rain

 “We are Hong Kongers.
 We are here for our future.
 We feel for the teenagers,” said Frances Chan, 60, a retired journalist attending Sunday’s rally.

-She said only a few protesters had used violence, sparingly, and that it was brought on by pressure from authorities and police.
+She said only a few protesters had used violence, sparingly, brought on by pressure from the authorities.

 “Actually, we want peace and freedom,” she said.